bushcode/expense-app/readme.md

 ## Instructions to Run the App Locally

-To run the app locally, follow these steps:
+To run the app locally:

 1. Clone the repository to your local machine.
 2. Navigate to the project directory in your terminal.